shakeel-faiz/FF/12Dec-22/03-shell-script.md

 ## Running Shell Scripts on Ubuntu and Linux:

+Now, we will discuss **how to run a .sh file in Ubuntu and Linux**.

 1.  **Make the Script Executable:** Before running a shell script, ensure it is executable.
 Use the `chmod` command as shown earlier.

 2.  **Navigate to the Script Directory:** Open a terminal and use the `cd` command to navigate to the directory containing your shell script.